wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-password-management-microsoft-365/includes/4-enable-multi-factor-authentication.md

 :::image type="content" source="../media/difference-between-auth-factors-685e0450.jpg" alt-text="graphic depicts the difference between the different authentication factors":::

-**Additional reading.** For more information, see [How it works: Azure AD Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks).
+**Additional reading.** For more information, see [How it works: Azure AD Multifactor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks).